 Image c/o Flickr Creative Commons

 You can’t go to Hawaii and not attend a Luau.
 Spend an evening soaking up Hawaiian culture entranced by traditional dance and costumes from throughout Polynesia whist enjoying a feast of local specialties and listening to live music.
 You’ll even have the chance to have a go at the Hula yourself!
-Its one of the best Big Island things to do.
+Its one of the best Big Island things to do and is seriously heaps of fun!

 Walk and Hike (or ATV!) in Waipo Valley